Winnetou and the Crossbreed: Plot

 Curly Bill and his gang have taken over a local town.
 The good citizens have fled to a nearby camp of railroad workers.
 Meanwhile Apanatschi's father Mac shows his 21-year old daughter the location of a gold mine, which only he and Winnetou know about.
-Pincky and Sloan, two of Mac's friends, learn of its existence and in their greed force Mac to lead them to it, but in a commotion Mac is killed on the way.
+Pincky and Sloan, two of Mac's friends, learn of its existence and in their greed force Mac to lead them to it, but Mac is killed on the way.
 Pinky and Sloan thus try to capture Apanatschi, who also knows about the mine's location, but she flees to the railroad camp.
 Curly Bill gets wind of the gold when Pinky and Sloan visit the town and the gang raids the railroad camp to abduct Apanatschi, during which Pinky and Sloan are killed and Mac's murder thus avenged.
 In retaliation the railroad workers assault and retake the town and free Apanatschi, who is sent to live with a Kiowa tribe.
 Curly Bill abducts Apanatschi's little brother Happy from the tribe and Winnetou in exchange for the boy's freedom shows the bandits the location of the gold mine.
 Curly Bill and his gang exploit the mine and return to the town with sacks full of gold, now led by Bill's right hand man Judge who has disposed of his boss in a coup d'etat.
 The railroad workers however have mined the town with dynamite and are lying in wait.
 In the final battle with help from the Kiowas they defeat the bandits and plan to rebuild the town with the gold gifted to them by Apanatschi, who goes on to marry Jeff.